xpandit/BTF_CognitiveLab/README.md

 # CognitiveLab
 Building the Future - Cognitive Lab

+Access to the machines
+User: btflabxx (where xx goes from 00 to 29)
+Password: chave@123

+Azure Account
+User: btflabxx@outlook.com (where xx goes from 00 to 29)
+Password: BTFMicrosoft2019

 ## Adding inteligence to a simple bot

 # We're going to start with a simple bot and just start adding stuff to it - LUIS and Custom Vision